 - equip participants with tools that can be taken back to their practices communities to continue the work creating radically inclusive and honest communities

-This weekend is open to all.
+weekend workshop open to everyone:

 If you prefer to pay by check, please mail payment with email, name, and phone number to: